Public Holidays vs Restricted Holidays Explained

 What Are Restricted Holidays?
 Definition and Examples

 Restricted holidays, also known as optional holidays, are not mandatory public holidays.
 Instead, these are days that some employers may choose to observe, but they are not mandated by law for all establishments.
-Central Government employees are typically allowed to choose any two holidays from a specified list of restricted holidays during the year, based on their personal or religious preferences.

 The list of restricted holidays is usually more extensive and includes a wider array of festivals and observances that are significant to various communities across India.
 Whether or not you get a day off for a restricted holiday depends on your employer’s policy and your individual choice within the allowed limit.
+It is important to remember that these are not automatically granted days off.

 Restricted holidays are significant for many individuals because they allow you to celebrate your culture or religion, even if these days are not universally observed.
 While not everyone may observe these specific days, they offer an important opportunity for inclusivity and understanding within diverse workplaces.
 Recognising restricted holidays can enhance social bonds among colleagues and promote a respectful and harmonious environment.